 Wednesday – Sunday / 12:00 – 18:00

-In the Café Suédois, discover few posters of the Ballets Suédois!
+In the Café Suédois, discover a selection of posters of the Ballets Suédois!

 The event details are subject to change following the latest governmental recommendations in the current pandemic situation.
 To ensure that everybody is protected and that events run smoothly, our team is implementing a number of hygiene and safety measures.
 Please read the barrier gestures by clicking here.